D-Mitt/react-pivot-table/README.md

 - Redux is used for storing state.
 - Stateless components are used.
 - Jest and Enzyme are used to aid testing.
+- Lodash utility library used for collection/object manipulation.

 ## Assumptions and Simplifications
 - Kept pivot table components within one file for ease of use.